lizmat/articles/5to6-typing.md

     # baz

 Which would fail without the `our`.
-In Perl 5, **any** subroutine can be called from outside of the namespace it is defined in:
+In Perl 5, **any** subroutine can be called from outside the namespace it is defined in:

     # Perl 5
     package Foo {